-Driving position is high and upright, a feature that translates to excellent driving visibility.
+The driving position is high and upright, a feature that translates to excellent driving visibility.

-Headlamp and indicator light control handle as well as screen washer and wiper control are just below the steering wheel, so accessible to the driver.
+Headlamp and indicator light control handle, as well as screen washer and wiper control, are just below the steering wheel, so accessible to the driver.

 The cargo compartment is constructed with maximum through-loading flexibility.
 Secured with two doors, one can be opened, leaving the other secured.
 For easy loading, after opening the two twin doors, there is a bottom door that, when opened, all you have before you is a flat surface.